ENVS 207 Field & Laboratory Environmental Science • 6 Cr.

 - Critically review and discuss important scientific articles and newly released studies.

-- Present collected data and data analysis in a concise written format.
+- Present and effectively communicate collected data and data analysis in a concise written and oral format.